yousefturin/CPU-Simulation-of-Events/README.md

 # CPU-Simulation-of-Events
- an Event Simulator that simulates process events that occur in a typical operating system, using C++
+ an Event Simulator that simulates process events that occur in a typical operating system, using C
 # Setup
 Randomly generate all the process events at the beginning of the simulation and store them in an Event Queue.
 Then  dequeue events and handle them by making